Chart Color Schemes

 Griffith faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 18.6%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 13.6%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 34.2% of residents aged 15+ holding them - advanced diplomas account for 8.5% and certificates for 25.7%.
+In the specified area, university qualification rates are significantly lower than the NSW average, standing at 18.6%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent among qualifications, with a rate of 13.6%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.5%).
+Vocational credentials are prominent among residents aged 15 and above, with 34.2% holding such credentials, including advanced diplomas (8.5%) and certificates (25.7%).

 Frequently Asked Questions - Education